Forget the canned stuff, homemade dulce de leche is super easy to make – All you need is just 2 basic ingredients and one pot!

 Be careful when adding the baking soda, as the mixture will briefly bubble quite violently.

-Take a look at my step-by-step video tutorial below to make homemade dulce de leche at home:
+Take a look at my video recipe below to make dulce de leche at home.

 Homemade Dulce De Leche

 - 1 lt fresh whole milk

 - 200 g muscovado or turbinado sugar